bob-discord-bot/website/README.md

-# omame's Preact boilerplate
+# bob.omame.xyz

-thing for me to ez
+This is the source code for bob's website.